Overview

 Citation

+Please also consider citing the theoretical papers the library is based on.
 You can find the relevant references for any space in

 • the docstring of the respective space class,